FadakJ/my-codef-site-2/content/_index.md

 - Pinch of salt

 #### Method:
-1. Add the eggs to a large mxing bowl.
+1. Add the eggs to a large mixing bowl.
 2. Add the granulated sugar, vegetable oil, vanilla extract and a pinch of salt to the eggs.
 3. Mix continuously for 20 minutes using an electric mixer.
 The mixture will thicken and double in size.
 4. Sift in the dry ingredients - flour and baking powder- and fold gently using a spatula until the ingredients are well combined.